 Subject Intent: Why Creative Media Practice: Games Design?

-Media will allow learners to develop a wide range of creative, organisational and communication skills by practical creative projects from initial ideas generation, through the pre-production, production and post production phases using industry standard approaches.
-Students will also gain a broader knowledge of the media industry and the roles and careers offered which is beneficial for progression to university courses or employment within the media sector.
-This course addresses the growing need for media professionals with varied skill sets within the Leeds City Region.
+Game Design will allow learners to develop a wide range of skills by devising game concepts from initial creative ideas through the pre-production, production and testing of games phases using digital technology.
+Learners will also gain a broader knowledge of the games industry and the roles and careers offered which is beneficial for progression to university courses or employment within the games sector.
+This course addresses the shortage of game designers & developers within the Leeds City Region.